Hollins Heritage Committee

 The Hollins Heritage Committee is a group of faculty, students and staff formed as a part of Hollins University’s efforts to increase inclusivity and diversity on our campus.
 The committee’s goals include promoting campus-wide dialogue on issues of collective memory, diversity, and reconciliation.

 Two working groups are operating in tandem.
-A Monument Working Group group is tasked with studying and eventually issuing a report on the development of a monument to enslaved people at Hollins University, while a Conference and Active Memory Projects Working Group is in charge of organizing and administering the Spring 2018 Universities Studying Slavery (USS) Conference, an upcoming archaeology project/January Term course, and a continued archival project.
+A Memorial Working Group is tasked with studying and eventually issuing a report on the development of a monument to enslaved people at Hollins University, while a Conference and Active Memory Projects Working Group is in charge of organizing and administering the Spring 2018 Universities Studying Slavery (USS) Conference, an upcoming archaeology project/January Term course, and a continued archival project.

 The Committee is committed to an open and public dialogue with all members of the Hollins community.
 We will be joined in our efforts by alumnae and residents of the Greater Roanoke Valley with particular knowledge of local history and issues of race and diversity.

 Hollins University is a member of Universities Studying Slavery (USS), a consortium dedicated to collaborative research and mutual support as participating colleges and universities seek to address their institutions’ histories of slavery, racism, and inequality.

 Archaeology Field School Interest Meetings

 In Mary Rowland Room (Moody):